 In 2015 Pantarhei sold all rights, assets and patents of E4 to Mithra Pharmaceuticals.
 All rights for oncological and veterinary E4 applications (including breast cancer and prostate cancer) were exclusively licensed back to PRB and product development was continued by Pantarhei Oncology.

 Mithra is developing the women’s health applications of E4 (i.e. hormonal contraception [Estelle®] and menopausal hormone therapy [Donesta®]).
-In 2020, Mithra has successfully filed Estelle® in Europe (EMA), in the US (FDA) and in other regions.
+In 2020, Mithra has successfully filed Estelle® in Canada, Europe (EMA), in the US (FDA) and in other regions.
 The EMA has recognised E4 as a New Active Substance in November 2020.
-Launch of the new combined oral contraceptive containing 15 mg E4 and 3 mg drospirenone is expected first half year of 2021.
+In March 2021, the Canadian authorities “Health Canada” were the first in the world to approve Estelle® as a new combined oral contraceptive medicine.
+This was followed by an approval of the Food & Drug Administration (FDA) in April 2021 and an approval of the European Commission in May 2021.
+Launch of the new combined oral contraceptive containing 15 mg E4 and 3 mg drospirenone in Canada, US and Europe took place in the second half of 2021.
 For the indication menopausal hormone therapy, Phase III clinical studies are currently ongoing.
+The first positive top-line results from Donesta® Phase III studies were announced by Mithra in January 2022.